jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Here, the `bind` and `return` pair lets us **compose operations defined on data structures or their elements**.

-## Problem 3: Side effects in Haskell
+### Example 3: Logging

 Both `IO`, `Maybe` and `[]` may be seen as 'functional containers', but let us now look at a completely different example where again we see that `bind` and `return` pair.

-Consider a *function with side effects*, the canonical case is a function that logs that it has been used.
+Consider a *function with side effects*, the canonical case is a function that logs a message.
 When thinking about how to accomplish this in Haskell, a candidate solution to letting some function `f :: a -> b` log a message, is to let it return a *pair* of `(b, String)`, where the `String` part contains the message.

 As before, we want to **compose operations that involve logging or non-logging functions**.
 How would we do this in this case?
 First, we define the `Writer` functor.
 A `type` in Haskell corresponds to a `typedef` or `using` in C++.